NthNEK/IPv4_Calc/README.md

 # IPv4_Calc
-A Simple IPv4 VLSM Calculator Written in Python.
+A Simple and Quick IPv4 VLSM (Variable Length Subnet Mask) Calculator Written in Python.

 Input requires valid quad-dotted decimal IPv4 host and subnet mask addresses and outputs information about the provided input.